NalinDalal/modheshwari/README.md

 Next Procedure to do:
 call for all types of routes, like create family, join family for normal user, gotra bhi partcularly seed kr lo

+area wise rendering of families message easily sabhi ko pahuch jye-> sort of notification

+by defualt user login
+make admin routes custom, keep oauth in them, then works with type of user like user has 5 types, so different routes has diff user type via oauth

+17.02.2025
+updated ui
+added for services like diff routes updated contact, about page